Covid 19 coronavirus: Jacinda Ardern says big restrictions will remain for Kiwis under alert level 3

 The cause of death was not confirmed yesterday but if it was found to be Covid-19, it would be the first death in the community.

-But the country wasn't yet out of the woods and Director General of Health Ashley Bloomfield said "very rigorous testing" and contact tracing would now be fundamental in the effort to fight the deadly virus.
+But the country wasn't yet out of the woods and Director-General of Health Ashley Bloomfield said "very rigorous testing" and contact tracing would now be fundamental in the effort to fight the deadly virus.

 Another aged-care facility in Auckland was revealed to have had an outbreak yesterday, meaning six are now associated with a Covid-19 cluster.
 There are 16 clusters in total.